currentsauce/currentsauce.github.io/_posts/2022-06-29-CRT-disco-bike.markdown

 - Self powered from an internal battery
 - ...which can power the unit for 2 hours
 - All be self contained within the freezer-sized enclosure
+- Be built within a budget of £500

 ### Nice to Have:
 - Incorporate LED lighting for extra "wow"